Touring Nashville’s Hatch Show Print, One of America’s Oldest Letterpress Print Shops

 The Smithsonian Institution would say otherwise.

-In 2008, a Hatch Show Print traveling exhibition was created in partnership with The Country Music Hall of Fame Museum and America’s Jazz Heritage to showcase the art of the American letterpress and educate the public about what mattered to 20th century Americans in products and entertainment.
+In 2008, a Hatch Show Print traveling exhibition from Nashville was created in partnership with The Country Music Hall of Fame Museum and America’s Jazz Heritage to showcase the art of the American letterpress and educate the public about what mattered to 20th century Americans in products and entertainment.

 Print Your Own Poster